CADLabs/fei-protocol-model/README.md

 ### Next Steps

 In the next phase of development the focus will be on the following:
+* [ ] Development of Fei Protocol risk metrics and analyses specified in [Fei Protocol Risk Metrics and Analyses HackMD document](TODO)
-* [ ] Implementation and integration of WIP FEI Savings Deposit model with complex relationships identified and appropriately included
+* [ ] Implementation and integration of WIP FEI Savings Deposit Bayesian model
+* [ ] Testing and validation of WIP FEI Savings Deposit Bayesian model
-* [ ] Formalisation of FEI demand
+* [ ] Formalisation of FEI Demand metric
 * [ ] Development of set of experiments to deliver on the ultimate goal of the model, as a useful tool for the Fei team and community in illuminating complexity in the system, and developing, testing, and deploying various PCV management strategies during the FIP process

-Additionally:
-* [ ] Develop user-circulating FEI processes and accounting
-* [ ] Replace Money Market placeholder utilization dynamics and integrate into rest of system

 ### Directory Structure